nucamp/soloai_starter/md/LS02-Install-LemonSqueezy-SDK.md

 ### SDK Usage Pattern
 Unlike Stripe which requires both client and server SDKs, LemonSqueezy only needs server-side SDK since all payment collection happens on their hosted pages.
 This simplifies the integration and reduces client-side bundle size.

+### Dual Provider Architecture
+The application runs both Stripe and LemonSqueezy SDKs simultaneously:
+- **Stripe SDK** (from ST02-Install-Stripe-SDK.md): Handles US users (locale: `en`)
+- **LemonSqueezy SDK**: Handles non-US users (all other locales)

+The pricing page and checkout logic use Paraglide's active locale to determine which provider to use, ensuring seamless payment processing for all users regardless of location.

 ### Migration Path
 For teams migrating from embedded checkout:
 1. Remove any client-side LemonSqueezy code